VictorWang316/COSC426_Final_Project/phase2/README.md

 We in turn use the model to run evaluate mode on our testing data, and are able to attain a valid prediction.tsv file.

+[Findings]
+We found that the model trained on news title is generally pretty applicable of correctly predicting the associated label with a given news title.
+Performances diverge in ways that the model is doing a better job at predicting true from fake, whereas satire has less prediction accuracy.
+This partially validates our study approach of incorporating "satire" as an additional tag for news classification.
+This also partialy confirms our initial hypothesis that the naming pattern of a title serve a valid purpose.
+The naming as our current finding suggests are not random or expecting to have a low accuracy.
+Therefore, we believe we could faithfully proceed with more data as we accept both the news title and news article text(which we already have).